 Pre-and Post-Exposure Vaccination

-There are two vaccines available in the U.S. to prevent Monkeypox.
+There are two vaccines available in the U.S. to prevent mpox.
 The Advisory Committee on Immunization Practices (ACIP) recommends pre-exposure prophylaxis (PrEP) for certain individuals with a high risk of occupational exposure.
 However, most clinicians and laboratorians are not advised to receive PrEP at this time.
-In some circumstances, vaccination may be recommended after exposure to Monkeypox virus for post-exposure prophylaxis (PEP).
+In some circumstances, vaccination may be recommended after exposure to mpox virus for post-exposure prophylaxis (PEP).
 Ideally, vaccination should be received within four days of the exposure to prevent disease.
 (MDH Website)

 Clinics Offering Vaccination